OscarDRT/holberton-system_engineering-devops/0x00-shell_basics/README.md

 Create a script that creates a directory named holberton in the /tmp/ directory.

-Move the file betty from /tmp/ to /tmp/holberton.
+Move the file betty from /tmp/ to /tmp/holberton

+Delete the file betty.